Scenic Hay Cove – Your Northern Coffee Experience

 Plan you trip to the Great Northern Peninsula today!Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on September 24, 2013, in Community Economic Development, Landscapes/Geography and tagged Christopher Mitchelmore, Great Northern Peninsula, L'Anse aux Meadows, Small business, Straits-White Bay North, The Straits White Bay North, trail, Viking.
+Posted on September 24, 2013, in Community Economic Development, Nature and tagged Christopher Mitchelmore, Great Northern Peninsula, L'Anse aux Meadows, Small business, Straits-White Bay North, The Straits White Bay North, trail, Viking.
 Bookmark the permalink.
 2 Comments.